John Ruffo, elusive NYC swindler, still on the run after 20 years

 “He’s gone.
 God bless him,” Reiners told NBC News.
 “He beat the system.”

-Even two decades later, the colossal fraud pulled off by Reiners and Ruffo seems ripped from a Hollywood script.
+Even two decades later, the colossal fraud they pulled off seems ripped from a Hollywood script.

 The story begins in 1993 when Ruffo was running a small company based in midtown Manhattan that sold and serviced IBM computers.
 Reiners was a former Philip Morris employee who had done business with Ruffo as part of his job obtaining computers for the tobacco giant.